 We have noticed an increasing amount of generic responses from drivers who simply copy and paste a standard appeal from an online source.
 Our solicitors, however, are now providing responses which are proving to negate these attempts to have a Parking Charge Notice cancelled.
 Our success rate is down to the diligent way we record every detail of each PCN ever issued, and this enables us to supply the courts with an impressive amount of information, proving without question that our PCNs were issued correctly, and in line with the Terms and Conditions on the warning signage in the area where the ticket was issued.

 We would also like to make drivers aware that we can take legal action against them up to a period of 6 years after the date of the original PCN issue.
 Unfortunately many drivers who ignored the first ticket they were issued (thinking it would go away) have subsequently been issued with a second ticket, which only strengthens the case for our Solicitors.

 Our message is straightforward: if you choose to take your legal advice from an unidentified and possibly unqualified source, then choose to ignore an issued PCN, it is now very likely that a £60 original charge may become much more expensive.

-National Parking Management has a rapidly expanding client base in the UK.
+National Parking Enforcement Ltd has a rapidly expanding client base in the UK.
 Our company now has in excess of 300 clients and over 400 hundred parking areas which we manage and control.